averma205/Crosswordle/README.md

 # Crosswordle
-A wordle for every crossword hint.
+A wordle for every crossword answer.